CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 product: Cumulus VX
 version: '4.x'
 ---
-This section describes advanced procedures that help you get more out of Cumulus VX.
-For example, you can:
+This section describes advanced procedures that help you get more out of Cumulus VX; for example, you can:

 - Test the Cumulus Linux upgrade process in your virtual environment by installing a Cumulus VX binary image with ONIE.
 - Convert the two leaf and one spine topology so that you can follow the {{<exlink url="https://cumulusnetworks.com/lp/cumulus-linux-on-demand/" text="Cumulus Linux on demand">}} lab tutorials.